19hours/sg-statutes/Acts/Building Control Act.md

 [Act 2 of 2012 wef 01/03/2012]

-(ii) obtain the certification of another qualified person, being a specialist in the application of such an alternative solution, that the alternative solution satisfies the objectives and performance requirements that are prescribed by the building regulations in respect of such building works.
+(ii) obtain the certification of another person who has such requisite specialist knowledge or qualification in the application of the alternative solution as the Commissioner of Building Control may approve (referred to in this section as a specialist in the alternative solution), that the alternative solution satisfies the objectives and performance requirements prescribed by the building regulations in respect of such building works.

+[Act 22 of 2012 wef 01/04/2014]

-(3) No qualified person shall issue any certification for the purposes of subsection (2)(b)(ii) unless he has taken all reasonable steps and exercised due diligence to ensure that the alternative solution in respect of which his certification is being sought satisfies the objectives and performance requirements that are prescribed by the building regulations in respect of the building works for which the alternative solution is to be applied.
+(3) No specialist in the alternative solution shall issue any certification for the purposes of subsection (2)(b)(ii) unless he has taken all reasonable steps and exercised due diligence to ensure that the alternative solution in respect of which his certification is being sought satisfies the objectives and performance requirements that are prescribed by the building regulations in respect of the building works for which the alternative solution is to be applied.

+[Act 22 of 2012 wef 01/04/2014]

 (4) Every qualified person who is appointed under section 8 or 11 to supervise the carrying out of any building works, or the geotechnical aspects of any geotechnical building works, shall —